eficode-academy/istio-katas/001-basic-traffic-routing.md

 ## Exercise

-We will look a bit into how VirtualService and a DestinationRule can control the flow of traffic in your namespace.
+We will look a bit into how a VirtualService and a DestinationRule can control the flow of traffic in your namespace.
 We spin up two versions of the name service in the namespace, and use the VirtualService and DestinationRule kinds to control the traffic.

 ### Overview

-- Deploy the sentences app and a second version (`name-v2`) of the name service
+- Deploy the sentences app and two versions (`name-v1` and `name-v2`) of the name service

 - Run the script `scripts/loop-query.sh` to produce traffic

-- Use the versioned app graph in Kiali to observe the traffic flow
+- Use the **Versioned app graph** in Kiali to observe the traffic flow

+> What you will observe is normal k8's load balancing.

 - Create a DestinationRule with **subsets** for the `name-v1` and `name-v2` workloads